How Do I Get Started?

 There are a number of things you will need to learn in order to be a competent DJ.
-We’re only going to cover them briefly here… remember, you will probably need to research some of this stuff on your own… and practice, practice, practice!
+We’re going to cover them briefly, here:

 You’ll quickly learn that this is a major point of contention in the DJ community.

-The reason is that technology has arguably made this skill somewhat obsolete.
-All the major DJ software packages, and even the latest CDJ from Pioneer has built-in “sync” functionality.
+The reason is that technology has, arguably, made this skill obsolete.
+All the major DJ software packages, and latest industry-standard Pioneer gear, has built-in “sync” functionality.